Moyon language

-Moyon is a Sino-Tibetan language of Southern Naga linguistic sub branch.
-It is spoken by the Moyon Nagas in Manipur, India and in Burma.
+spoken by the Moyon people in Manipur, India and in Burma.

-Classification
+The speakers of this language use Meitei language as their second language (L2) according to the Ethnologue.

-Scott DeLancey (2015) classifies Moyon as a "Northwest Kuki-Chin" language.
+A Quadrilingual Moyon-Manipuri-English-Nagamese book titled "A Guide Book to Moyon Language", was published by the Moyon Literature Society in 2023.

 Geographical distribution

 Moyon is spoken in the following locations (Ethnologue).